Gohan1357/Project-Plant-Monitoring/README.md

-This a plant monitoring System  wherein  the IOT sensors will  fetch data and and provide it to the Plant Monitoring App.
+This a plant monitoring System  wherein  the IOT sensors will  fetch data and  provide it to the Plant Monitoring App.
 The App will be a guide to user which will keep the user updated about his/her plant's health and Provide certain recommendations to take action based on it .